 Housing Industry Association: the housing boom is over

-as low as anyone thinks they’ll get, “(T)here’s a bit of momentum left in the Sydney market and in the Melbourne market which is your two prominent sources of growth, but I think we’ve seen the biggest run already behind us,” said Chief Economist Harley Dale.
+With interest rates as low as anyone thinks they’ll get, “(T)here’s a bit of momentum left in the Sydney market and in the Melbourne market which is your two prominent sources of growth, but I think we’ve seen the biggest run already behind us,” said Chief Economist Harley Dale.
 Growth will, however continue, just not at the breakneck speed we’ve seen recently.
 And rates?
 They’ll start to move upwards mid next year reckons Dale.
 Read the full story here.

 Project to build Aspire tower – potentially the tallest building in Australia – revived out of the blue